 It is common misconceptions that any foxes seen during the day are sick or rabid.
 Foxes are extremely curious & adaptive and if their food supply is getting low or they have babies to feed, then they are forced to hunt whenever it is productive.

 - If sighted, make noises to scare it off.
 Don’t just observe them and quietly walk away.
 Throw stuff at them and make them maintain their level of fear of humans.

 - Advise anyone with small breed dogs to walk them on a leash at night.
 Even in a backyard, a fox can scale a 6 ft high privacy fence with ease.

 - Keep domestic cats in at night.
 Don’t let them roam the neighborhood.
 Predators & Cars rival for the #1 spot for the reason “missing cat” signs get posted in neighborhoods.

 - If you have an over-abundance of any rodent.
-It will draw in fox like a magnet.
+It will draw in a fox like a magnet.
 Mother nature always brings balance… Coyotes & foxes punch the numbers down.

 - Don’t leave animal food outside.

 - Feral cat feeding… not only does it throw off (decimate) the bird & rodent population.
 It also attracts coyotes & foxes.